salvarez96/fullstack-app-tt/README.md

 └── ...

 ```

+## External libraries
+Here is a list of some external libraries with an explanation of why they were used:
+* **Axios**: API client used in the frontend.
+Easy to use and implement.
+* **Sass**: CSS preprocessor that makes writing styles simpler and gives more flexibility than plain CSS.
+* **Bootstrap**: CSS library that comes with pre-made components and styles, saving a lot of time when putting together the app styles.
+* **Element-plus**: Vue component library with lots of pre-made components that are easy to use.
+This was used to create notifications during API calls.
+* **Vue**: Frontend framework that has pre-made Laravel integration.
+Used to componetize the frontend and to add dynamism.
+* **Vuex**: One of Vue's state management systems, which integrates easily with the project.
+Used to handle all API calls from one place.

 # Entities
 The project has only two entities: **products** and **categories**.
 **Categories** were separated into an entity because a single category can have many products.